raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 without any DNS messages being sent or received on a session, the client MUST take action to keep the session alive.
-To keep the session alive the client MUST send a Session Signaling Keepalive message (see {{keepalive}}).
+To keep the session alive the client MUST send a
+DSOP Keepalive message (see {{keepalive}}).
-A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.
+A DSOP Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

 If a client disconnects from the network abruptly,